 $ echo "net.ipv4.tcp_syncookies = 1" >> /etc/sysctl.conf

-Another useful example which is the /proc/sys/fs/file-max, this entry specifies the maximum number of open files that Linux can support at any one time.
+Another useful example which is the /proc/sys/fs/file-max, this value shows the maximum files (including sockets, files, etc,) that can be opened at the same time.

 $ sysctl -w "fs.file-max=96992"